2022 Las Vegas Raiders season: Week 12: at Seattle Seahawks

-After a comeback win over Russell Wilson's current team, the Broncos, the Las Vegas Raiders travelled to Seattle to play his former team, the Seattle Seahawks.
+After a comeback win over Russell Wilson's current team, the Broncos, the Las Vegas Raiders travelled to Lumen Field to play his former team, the Seattle Seahawks.
 Las Vegas began the game very poorly, with Derek Carr already getting intercepted on only the first play.
 This set up a 12-yard touchdown run by Kenneth Walker, giving the Seahawks a 7-0 lead in the first 28 seconds.
 Just over 5 minutes later, Carr hit Ameer Abdullah with an 18-yard touchdown pass to tie the game at 7.
-However, on his 3rd drive, he would throw another interception, which the Seahawks took a 10-7 lead off of by virtue of a 24-yard field goal from Jason Myers as the first quarter ended.
+However, on the Raiders' 3rd drive, he would throw another interception, which the Seahawks took a 10-7 lead off of by virtue of a 24-yard field goal from Jason Myers as the first quarter ended.
 From that point on, Derek Carr and the Raiders would shape up.

 In the second quarter, Jason Meyers kicked a 34-yard field goal to bring the Seahawks' lead up to 13-7.
 Carr hit Mack Hollins with a 36-yard touchdown pass to swipe the Seahawks' lead and put the Raiders up, 14-13.
 After an interception by Geno Smith, Josh Jacobs ran for a 30-yard touchdown to bring the Raiders' lead up to 21-13.
 The Seahawks came within one point when Smith hit Tyler Lockett with a 35-yard touchdown pass.
-A 36-yard field goal from Daniel Carlson put the Raiders up, 24-20, at the half.
+At the half, a 36-yard field goal from Daniel Carlson brought the Raiders' lead up to four points.

 In the third quarter, Kenneth Walker would run in a second touchdown from 14 yards out to swipe the lead from the Raiders and put the Seahawks up, 27-24, and then, by virtue of Daniel Carlson kicking a 25-yard field goal, the Raiders tied the game at 27.

 In the fourth quarter, Geno Smith would keep on shining, hitting Travis Homer with an 18-yard touchdown pass, putting the Seahawks up 34-27 with 5:37 left in regulation.
 However, the Raiders once again tied the game, this time, at 34, when Derek Carr hit Foster Moreau with a 5-yard touchdown pass.
 With neither team doing anything for the last 1:54 in regulation, it was time for overtime.

-40 seconds into overtime.
-Josh Jacobs broke off an 86-yard touchdown run to put the Raiders up, 40-34, drawing the game to a close and giving the Raiders their first win in Seattle since 1998, when they were based in Oakland, and the Seahawks were division mates with the Raiders.
+40 seconds into overtime, Josh Jacobs ripped off a walk-off 86-yard touchdown run to put the Raiders up, 40-34, drawing the game to a close and giving the Raiders their first win in Seattle since 1998, when they were based in Oakland, and the Seahawks were division mates with the Raiders.

 With the upset win, the Raiders improved to 4-7.
 Josh Jacobs ran for 229 yards on 33 attempts for 2 touchdowns, including the touchdown that won the game for the Raiders, and averaged 6.9 yards per carry.